UCL-ARC/green-hpc-course/episodes/reducing-emissions.md

 - Carefully test input files and job scripts with small/short jobs before running at large scale to reduce the likelihood of wasted emissions.
 - Consider if you can achieve the same project goals with fewer jobs/calculations.
 For example, optimise the sampling choices when exploring parameter spaces.

-Other strategies for improving the HPC-CI metric and, so, reducing emissions do depend on whether the dominant component is operational emissions (i.e. emissions from energy use) or the embodied emissions.
+Other strategies for improving the HPC-CI metric and, so, reducing emissions depend on whether the dominant component is operational emissions (i.e. emissions from energy use) or the embodied emissions.
 If the components are evenly balanced then you should look at options from both sections.

 **Operational emissions dominate:**